 - Members of Parliament annually on how useful they find our reports and how satisfied they are with our work

-- audited agencies, including those directly involved in our audits, departmental secretaries and audit committee chairs.
+- audited agencies, including those directly involved in our audits and audit committee chairs.

 We conduct process reviews of individual audits and send independent external reviewers a sample of our reports to assess their quality and readability.
 We also benchmark our performance against other audit offices in Australia.

 We use the information from our surveys, reviews and internal audit processes to address issues arising from individual audits, identify trends and common themes, develop improvement projects and strategies, and monitor the effectiveness of current improvement projects.